sabirdvd/sunshineatnoon.github.io/_posts/2016-5-15-How to create a progressbar in Django.md

 # Call tasks in Django

 Here I created a page index.html that includes a submit button, when the user enters a number (say 10000) and clicks the "submit" button, Celery will call one of its workers and say: "Hey buddy, do 10000 times discrete Fourier Transforms and report the progress to me!".
-So how to we call Celery worker in Django?
+So how do we call Celery worker in Django?
 Well, this maybe the simplest part of this project, just use these two lines:

 ```
 from .tasks import fft_random